josephgalloway321/camera_positioning_system/README.md

 # Camera Positioning System :camera:

 ## Overview
 The goal of this project was to create a camera positioning system that was controlled by a web-interface.
 This setup allowed a user to view live video feed while pivoting camera view to see the system's surroundings.
+ROS was the framework used to communicate between each component.
 I developed this system with the goal of using it as a subsystem for my future robots.
 <br><br>
 The purpose of this repository is to show demonstrations and provide some project details.
 It is not meant to be a step-by-step instructional on how to recreate the project.
 I plan on making that at a later time.